charlielobster/CUDA_NekRS/README.md

   c) From your BIOS, boot from the USB drive and install to the target drive

+  In my case, it became necessary to unclick the "Install latest Graphics and Wifi hardware drivers" during the install.
+  I was constantly experiencing errors upgrading the cuda driver to match with the toolkit.
+  There is fix out there for it, but I'd rather not add even more steps to this.

 Setup required libraries

        sudo apt install gcc